Code-Institute-Submissions/kevinolweb-Project-2-Tech-Role-Suitability-Assessment/README.md

 Each question in the quiz relates to each of these aptitudes and tries to elicit if a person has high levels or low.
 See 2 questions from the quiz below with an associated score in brackets:

 *Q1.
-Which of the below represents how you like to work?*<br/>
+Which of the below represents how you like to work?*

 a.
 I like to work by myself (7)<br/>
 b.
 I like to work by myself while also collaborating with others (10)<br/>
 c.
 I mostly prefer to work with other people every day (4)<br/>
 d.
 I don’t like working on my own (1)

-*Q2 Are you good at Maths and numeric/statistics?*<br/>
+*Q2 Are you good at Maths and numeric/statistics?*

 a.
 I hate Maths and statistics (1)<br/>
 b.
 I am relatively good at Maths but enjoy more creative pursuits (4)<br/>
 c.
 I enjoy Maths and never forget a date (7)<br/>
 d.
 Maths and statistics come easy to me and I love to open up an excel sheet (10)

 If a participant selects option b from question 1 and a from question 2, they will have a running score of 11 (10+1).
-For the next question, if they continue to select answers with give a score of 7 for each of the 8 remaining questions in the quiz (7x8=56), their total would be 67 (56+11).
+For the next question, if they continue to select answers with a score of 7 for each of the 8 remaining questions in the quiz (7x8=56), their total would be 67 (56+11).
 This result of 67 is then matched with the below result scoring system to provide the person with a personality label and associated image and description of what role in tech would suit them.
 In this example the person would be labelled a “Solution Developer” on the assessment result screen and receive additional related information.

 | Score      | Personality Label | Suggested Roles |
 | ----------- | ----------- | ----------- |